Lilith1410/ComputerGraphic1/README.md

 For this means several different techniques were tried and finally used and the participants of this group gained a vast knowledgebase.

+## Instructions
+Alternatively you could unzip the provided .zip-File and start the script "start.sh" in the folder "project".
+The project should start on its own then.

 ## Controls
 * Spacebar: toggle fly/examine mode on/off
 * arrow keys (fly mode/default): rotate around yaw and pitch axes